 SA Objective 20 Α

-To maintain current low levels of vulnerability of all development to flooding Amount of development (by TAN 15 paragraph 5.1 development category) permitted in C1 and C2 floodplain areas not meeting all TAN 15 tests A
+To maintain current low levels of vulnerability of all development to flooding Amount of development (by TAN 15 paragraph 5.1 development category) permitted in C1 and C2 floodplain areas not meeting all TAN 15 tests G

-Monitoring Results А
+Monitoring Results G

-Amount of development permitted in C1 and C2 floodplain areas not meeting all TAN 15 tests

-Refer to LDP Monitoring Table SP7 (c).
+Amount of development permitted in C1 and C2 floodplain areas not meeting all TAN 15 tests Refer to LDP Monitoring Table SP7 (c).

-In terms of the amount of development permitted in C1 and C2 flood plain areas not meeting all TAN 15 tests the figure for 2021 - 2022 is 0.
+In terms of the amount of development permitted in C1 and C2 flood plain areas not meeting all TAN 15 tests the figure for 2022 - 2023 is 0.

-The Plan is having a mixed impact on maintaining the current low levels of vulnerability of all development to flooding.
+The Plan is having a positive impact on maintaining the current low levels of vulnerability of all development to flooding.